EGEE 120, Oil: International Evolution (Spring 2020)

 - Announcements: in Canvas, such things as when online office hours will be available, review sessions, other information that will help you with the course.

 - Grading: Usually have grades back to you within a week of when it was due.
-The Proposals and Projects do take a bit longer.
+The Term Project assignments do take a bit longer.

 I will read and respond to email and discussion forums at least twice per day during the work week (Monday through Friday).
 You may see me online occasionally on the weekends, but please don't count on it!
 If you would like to "meet" online please give me options for scheduling.
 I have an online meeting room set up for this purpose.
 See The Canvas Calendar for the scheduled office hours and the link to the room.